 10 Magicians Make Your Sides Hurt without Cutting You in Half

-Magicians often use humor in their acts as an essential form of misdirection.
-Even without this potent tool in the magician's arsenal, magic can often elicit laughter in lieu of .
-Why should this be?
+The magician often uses humor as an essential form of misdirection.
+Even without this in the performer's toolbox, magic can often elicit laughter without any overt jokes.
+Here's why...

 In the following list of ten magicians, I’m including those who made me laugh the most.
 David Copperfield is surprisingly funny in his stage show, but I believe the comedy, for him, was a necessary afterthought.
 With the following magicians, the comedy is so in your face that you almost forget that you are watching a magician.